62582c42ff475ca78e9cd77a Ideas Image P 1080

 2. Employee awards

-A regular value recognition scheme where you put the spotlight on an exceptional employee ensures that you’re consistently showing your appreciation.
+A regular employee award schedule ensures that you’re consistently showing your appreciation.
 You could acknowledge your people company-wide, then offer them a voucher for their favourite restaurant.
+You could offer standard ’employee of the month awards’, or think a bit outside the box.
+How about ‘most inspirational’, or ‘most entertaining’?

 3. Lunch out

-Whether it’s an individual or a whole team who went above and beyond, a lunch out is a great way to show your appreciation.
-Not only will the employees love a good meal, but it also presents the opportunity for meaningful conversation about the work done and where it can go from there.
-Here at Mo, as we’re a remote team, we send every employee and their immediate team a £20 voucher within Mo on their first day for them to spend on a Deliveroo meal of their choice so that they can eat together.
+Here at Mo, as we’re a remote team, we send every employee and their team a £20 voucher on their first day.
+Employees can spend this on a Deliveroo meal of their choice so that they can eat together.

 4. Company socials